|

 spacer uniform bordered sacrilege.

-20. Dal offered the nine astro-physicists a blank check
+excuses.
+He offered them a blank check

 to

 get the shell's orbiting transit apparatus back in operation.
+In

-21. And thus the legendary 'Sky Spirits' were
+21. The 'Sky Spirits' were

 born.
 Kor appointed all of them to be his